codepath/android_guides/Genymotion-2.0-Emulators-with-Google-Play-support.md

 ### Setup Google Play Services

 1. Download the [ARM Translation Installer v1.1](http://www.mirrorcreator.com/files/0ZIO8PME/Genymotion-ARM-Translation_v1.1.zip_links) and drag and drop the zip file onto the running Genymotion emulator device.
+The ARM emulator is only needed for apps that trigger a `INSTALL_FAILED_CPU_ABI_INCOMPATIBLE` error.

 2. You must **close and restart the emulator** fully before continuing.